eclipse/buildship/docs/stories/Proxy.md

 - In the system properties
 If we get the proxy settings from these locations, we can configure Buildship before accessing the tooling API.

-Buildship should consider having mixed preferences from Eclipse and Gradle.
-For example if the password is defined in Eclipse but not in Gradle it should be combined.
-Upon overlapping preferences Eclipse should win.
+Buildship should set the proxy setting if anything defined in the Eclipse preferences and ignore the settings from Gradle.

 #### Implementation plan
 1. Collect preferences from Eclipse
-2. Collect preferences from Gradle
-3. Add logic to combine Eclipse and Gradle preferences
-4. Set the proxy setting as system properties before a `ToolingApiJob` or `ToolingApiWorkspaceJob` instance is scheduled and the revert them when finished
+2. Set the proxy setting as system properties before a `ToolingApiJob` or `ToolingApiWorkspaceJob` instance is scheduled and the revert them when finished
-5. Specify the proxy settings as default JVM arguments for all `ToolingApiJob` and `ToolingApiWorkspaceJob` instances
+3. Specify the proxy settings as default JVM arguments for all `ToolingApiJob` and `ToolingApiWorkspaceJob` instances

 #### Test Cases
 - Simple tests for collecting preferences
-- Preference combination
-  - Grade: no properties, Eclipse: no properties
-  - Gradle: http, Eclipse: https (and vica versa)
-  - Gradle: http(s) with no password specified, Eclipse: same http(s) server with password specified (and vica versa)
-  - Gradle and Eclipse specifies a different host/port/exclusion list for a protocol
 - Test if the system properties are temporary changed when the jobs are running
 - Test if the JVM arguments are automatically set when proxy settings are available
 - Verify that subsequent build can have different proxy settings (~the daemon could cache the settings by reading the system properties only at startup)